Skip to content

 I sell the AI receptionist.
 So you'd expect me to say it wins every time.
 But that's not true and I'm not going to pretend it is.

-If you're under ~30 inbound calls a day — which is most home-service shops in any normal-sized city — the AI receptionist wins by a wide margin on cost, coverage, and lead speed.
+If you're under ~30 inbound calls a day, the AI receptionist wins by a wide margin on cost, coverage, and lead speed.
 The math doesn't even need a calculator: $99 a month vs. $1,800+, and the AI doesn't quit on you in March.

 If you're at 30–80 calls a day with complex multi-trade dispatch, the right answer is a blend: AI catches overflow and after-hours, a part-time human dispatcher handles the calendar and complex bookings.
 You're paying for both, but each one is doing what it's actually good at.